 Educational services are provided to local units of government, private organizations, and citizen groups in order to explain the need for, and the purpose of, continuing local, regional, and state planning programs, and the relationships that exist among these several levels of planning, and to encourage creation, organization, staffing, and financing of local planning programs.
 The Commission staff prepares model ordinances and planning guides and general educational materials on local planning, plan implementation, and land development matters.
-It is anticipated that Commission staff will continue to update portions of its model zoning and land division ordinances in 2019.
+It is anticipated that Commission staff will continue to update portions of its model zoning ordinance in 2020.